Charles Danby: Career

 In 1893 he was initiated as a Freemason into The Eccentric Lodge No. 2488.

-On the arrest of Oscar Wilde for sodomy in 1895 it was a telegram from Danby that the Marquess of Queensbury proudly flourished which read, "Hearty Congratulations".
+On the arrest of Oscar Wilde for sodomy in 1895 it was a telegram from Danby that the Marquess of Queensberry proudly flourished which read, "Hearty Congratulations".

 Much of Danby's career was spent in the United States, which he toured 37 times, and it was here that he met his second wife, Alexia Bassian (1876–1948), an Armenian soprano, who he married on 26 February 1899 (shortly after midnight February 15, 1899) in Norfolk, Virginia, in the Ladies Palor of The Monticello Hotel.
 She returned with him to the United Kingdom.
 In 1899 Danby and his new wife appeared together in an American tour of The Geisha in the roles of Juliette Diamant and Captain Wun-Hi.

 In 1905 his wife Alexia Bassian Danby made a seven-month tour of Australia for J. C. Williamson in the principal soprano roles in several of the works of Gilbert and Sullivan, including Josephine in H.M.S.
 Pinafore.
 Apparently, Danby had not been booked for the tour but Williamson allowed him to play the Bosun's mate in Pinafore and the Sergeant of Police in The Pirates of Penzance.
 A witness writing in The Bulletin in 1925 recalled Danby's "performance was funny in a way, but I doubt if Gilbert would have recognised his lines or Sullivan his music.
 Poor Charlie did not last long."

 On returning to the United Kingdom from Australia Danby discovered that he had developed cancer of the jaw, his life being only prolonged by surgical operations.
 His wife Alexia gave up her own career to nurse him during his last months and weeks at which time the couple were supported by a benefit organised by his old theatrical colleagues.

 Danby died in Paddington, London, in 1906 aged 49.
 In 1929 his widow, by now a singer and teacher, returned to the United States.